xyproto/setconf/README.md

 TODO
 ----

+* Better way to handle arguments, without adding an external dependency.
-* A way to change only the n'th occurence of a configuration option
+* A way to change only the n'th occurence of a configuration option.
 * Flag for commenting out a key (adding "# ") or changing a key while keeping it commented out.
 * An option for removing the configuration value instead of using `''`.
 * Rewrite in a compiled language?